ASchwad/GTC/README.md

 # Grand Theft Candy
 Jump into the world of Grand Theft Candy.
 Collect candy and escape the police, can you make it to the highscore?

+We bring the old memories of Vice City into your living room.
+Find a flat surface and start our game.
+The game world is projected on this flat surface and you can move via a joystick on the screen.

 Items:
 - Candy Cane: +2 Points
 - Brokkoli: -10 Points